mojolingo/talking_stick/README.md

     ```
     $ rake railties:install:migrations db:migrate
     ```

 4. Videconference!
     After booting Rails, point your browser to something like [http://localhost:3000/talking_stick/rooms](http://localhost:3000/talking_stick/rooms).
 From there you will be able to create and join rooms.

+For a better experience, we recommend also using [Bootstrap](http://getbootstrap.com).
+Easy installation of Bootstrap into Rails is available via [twitter-bootstrap-rails](https://github.com/seyhunak/twitter-bootstrap-rails).

 ## How it works